Four Corners (film)

 Four Corners is a 2013 South African coming of age crime drama film about family lost and regained, directed by Ian Gabriel.
-The film was selected as the official South African Submission for the Best Foreign Language Film at the 86th Academy Awards, but was never nominated for an award.
+The film was selected as the official South African Submission for the Best Foreign Language Film at the 86th Academy Awards, but was not nominated for an award.
 It did, however, win Best Narrative Feature at the Santa Fe Independent Film Festival in 2014.